Beef Allergy in Dogs: Symptoms, Cross-Reactivity & Alternatives

 - Bacterial culture

-- Feed ONLY that food for 8-12 weeks minimum
+- Feed that diet for around 8-12 weeks under your vet's protocol

 - Track symptoms weekly

-- Lamb - only if never eaten before
+- Lamb — only if your dog has truly never eaten it before

 Hydrolyzed Protein Alternative (Vet-Prescribed):